Slow links, fast links, and the cost of gossip: Lower Bounds

 We define a guessing game played by Alice against an oracle.
 Conceptually, the game is played on a bipartite graph of $2m$ nodes.
 The oracle selects a subset of the edges as the target.
 In each round, Alice guesses a set of at most $2m$ edges, and the oracle reveals any target edges that have been hit.
 At the same time, if any edge $(u,v)$ in the target set is guessed by Alice, then all adjacent edges $(x,v)$ in the target set are removed from the target set.

-Fix an integer $m$.
+\textbf{Formal Definition:} Fix an integer $m$.
 Let $A$ and $B$ be two disjoint sets of $m$ integers each, i.e., the left and right group of nodes in the bipartite graph.
 The winning condition of the game depends on a predicate $P$, which returns a subset of edges from $A \times B$.
 For example, $P=\random_p$ returns a subset $T$ that contains elements of $A \times B$, where each element is chosen with probability $p$ or discarded with probability $1-p$.

 We now define the game $\guessing(2m,P)$, which begins when Alice receives two disjoint sets $A$ and $B$.
-The oracle chooses a \emph{target set} $T_1 \subseteq A\times B$ returned by the predicate.
-Throughout, we assume that Alice has access to a source of unbiased random bits.
+The oracle chooses a \emph{target set} $T_1 \subseteq A\times B$ returned by the predicate. {We use then notation $T^A$ to refer to the projection of $T$ onto set $A$ and define $T^B$ similarly.} Throughout, we assume that Alice has access to a source of unbiased random bits.
 Alice's goal is to eliminate all the elements in the target set.
 In each round $r\ge 1$, Alice submits a set $X_r \subseteq A\times B$ of size at most $2m$ as her \emph{round $r$ guesses} to the oracle.
 The oracle replies by revealing the items she guessed correctly, i.e., $X_r \cap T_r$.
 The oracle then computes the \emph{round $r+1$ target set} $T_{r+1}$ by removing the items that Alice hit, i.e., all the items in $T_r$ that have the same $B$-component as an item in $X_r \cap T_r$:

 This concludes round $r$ and the next round begins.